-Jim Riley is the Vice President, Federal Affairs & Deputy General Counsel for the National Waste and Recycling Association.
-In this capacity, Jim interacts with the executive branch, congressional leaders and staff, and Washington, D.C.-based coalition partners on advocacy matters important to the industry.
+Jim Riley is the Chief Counsel & Senior Vice President, Government Affairs for the National Waste and Recycling Association.
+In this capacity, Jim serves as the top in-house legal officer for the association; oversees all aspects of the association's government affairs program; interacts with the executive branch, congressional leaders and staff, and Washington, D.C.-based coalition partners on advocacy matters important to the industry.
+In 2019, Jim was named one of the top lobbyists in Washington, D.C. by The Hill.

 He comes to NWRA from the aggregates industry where he was a strong advocate for them in Washington, growing both their industry’s political action committee into one of the top federally-registered trade association PACs and their grassroots efforts into an award-winning program.
 Prior to this, Jim was Senior Analyst for Civil Justice Reform & Insurance with Citizens for a Sound Economy and deputy general counsel for a major presidential campaign.